 Christina Rutherford Macpherson was born on 19 June 1864 at Peechalba Station (near Wangaratta), Victoria, Australia.
 She was the ninth of eleven children born to Ewen Macpherson and his wife Margaret Brown Rutherford who had migrated to Australia from Scotland around 1854.
 Peechalba Station, a property of about 150,000 acres was jointly owned by the Macphersons and Rutherfords who had homesteads close to each other.

 Encounter with Mad Dan Morgan

-On 8 April 1865 the Macphersons were bailed up (held up)at their homestead at Peechalba Station by the notorious bushranger "Mad Dan Morgan.
+On 8 April 1865 the Macphersons were bailed up (held up) at their homestead at Peechalba Station by the notorious bushranger "Mad Dan Morgan".
 Morgan gathered the entire family in the homestead dining room and held them hostage at gunpoint.
 Alice Keenan, a nursemaid, was allowed to go and attend to a crying infant in the next room.
 This infant is believed to have been the 15 month old Christina.
-The nursemaid escaped through a window and alerted the neighbours, the Rutherfords, of the adjoining property.
+The nursemaid escaped through a window and alerted the Rutherfords who lived on the adjoining property.

 Morgan complained bitterly that it was a cowardly thing indeed to shoot a man in the back.
 An ironic comment coming from a notorious bushranger.
 He died of his wounds and is buried in the Wangaratta Cemetery.